alinpr18/xabbo-scripts/README.md

 # contributing

+Do not share scripts that are malicious or aimed at disrupting the game.

 You may use the following metadata at the top of your scripts.\
 Please include the version of the scripter it was written for with the `@scripter` property.\
 Currently only `@name` and `@group` are supported by the scripter.